DuartBreedt/EduanBreedtBlog/content/blog/the-church-of-physiotherapy.md

 perception.
 > — <cite>Viktor Schklovsky[^19]</cite>

-Poets, writers, and painters aren’t artists, have the potential to be opticians.
+The familiar blinds us and makes our fingers numb.
+Poets, writers, and painters aren’t artists but opticians.
 They help us see things as they are sensed and not as they are known (recognised).
 We are forced to look again, to see for the first time, from the outside[^20].
-“Seeing”, in this sense
-“is forgetting the name of the thing one sees.”[^21]
+“Seeing”, in this sense “is forgetting the name of the thing one sees.”[^21]

 Sometimes we need an optician to lead us by the hand out of the village into terra nulius, outside the city walls[^20].
 What if
 “there's something wrong in the village”?[^22] This is the function of the last guru: to reveal not their universal perspective,